equipe22/pymedext_core/README.md

 ##### regexFast demo
-First, clone the pymedext_core git repository and go to the src directory
+First, clone the pymedext_core git repository and go to the examples directory

 ``` python